basecamp/bc3-api/sections/schedule_entries.md

 * `PUT /buckets/1/schedule_entries/2.json` allows changing of the schedule entry with an ID of `2` in the Basecamp with ID `1`.

-Nesting under the schedule resource is not necessary for this endpoint.
 Clients may change any of the required or optional parameters as listed in the [Create a schedule entry](#create-a-schedule-entry) endpoint.

 This endpoint will return `200 OK` with the current JSON representation of the schedule entry if the update was a success.
 See the [Get a schedule entry](#get-a-schedule-entry) endpoint for more info on the payload.